CaropreseAlessandro/HR-Analytics-SQL-Project/README.md

 ---

+## 📊 Data Source
+The dataset used for this analysis is the **IBM HR Analytics Employee Attrition & Performance**, which is publicly available on Kaggle.
+You can find the original data and documentation here: [Kaggle Dataset Link](https://www.kaggle.com/datasets/pavansubhasht/ibm-hr-analytics-attrition-dataset)

 ## 🚀 How to Run the Project
 1. Clone this repository.
 2. Import the `dataset.csv` into your SQL environment (e.g., MySQL Workbench).